Symptom Checker: Symptoms & Signs Index

 - What are the signs and symptoms of celiac disease?

-- What diseases are associated with celiac disease?
+- Are there other diseases or conditions associated with celiac disease?

 - How is celiac disease diagnosed?